Roparun

 Sharing insights about living with cancer and helpful support

-In this workshop we literally walked through 15 actionable insights, grouped in themes such as ‘Responding to online information needs’ and ‘Shaping activities in a result-oriented way’.
-Each insight builds on observations, is illustrated with quotes from participants, and links back to their profiles.
+In this workshop we literally walked through actionable insights, grouped in themes such as ‘Responding to online information needs’.
+Each insight builds on observations, and links back to quotes on participant profiles.

 Another way to read the research insights is through three people’s journeys.
-The top part shows generic stages of the Roparun service journey, populated with individual experiences.
-This service journey is part of the larger trajectory of living with cancer shown at the bottom of the poster, starting at diagnosis or onset of complaints.
+The top part shows a service journey.
+This service journey is part of the larger trajectory of living with cancer, shown at the bottom of the poster, starting at diagnosis or onset of complaints.

 Combining the layers showed ample opportunities for improvement.